TAC L2P Driver Mentors

 Mentoring is a relationship where a more experienced person helps a less experienced person achieve their goals.
 Driver mentors provide very practical support by helping a young person achieve their goal of 120 hours of mandatory driving practice before going for their driving test.

-As well as reducing the likelihood of crash involvement for young drivers, the program provides an opportunity to link a generous community member to others in need of support and time.
+As well as this, the program provides an opportunity to link a generous community member to others in need of support and time.

 “I have really enjoyed my role as a driver mentor and the spin offs that come from that in terms of assisting a mentee with learning about life issues.”
 TAC L2P Volunteer